-This great budget laptop retails at about $650 range.
+This great budget laptop retails in the $650 range.
 It packs power with its 8th generation i5 processor, 8GB RAM, and 256 GB SSD.
-It also has a full-size Ethernet port that helps you connect to business networks.
-Equipped with a touch screen, you can convert your laptop as a tablet for your clients' easy viewing.
+The Dell Inspiron also has a full-size Ethernet port that helps you connect to business networks.
+It's equipped with a touch screen, so you can convert this laptop into a tablet for your clients' easy viewing.
 This is a great laptop to use when you have meetings with clients.

 Mobility is Surface Pro 7's main feature.
 It only weighs 1.70 pounds.
 Detaching the keyboard can convert your laptop into a tablet.
-Again, it's a great way to showcase your client's tax forms for their checking.
+Again, it's a great way to display your client's tax forms for their review.
 Beyond that, this laptop has a 10th-generation i5 processor, 8 GB RAM, and 256 SSD.
-You can also purchase a digital pen which is a bonus for when you need clients to log their e-Signatures.
+You can also purchase a digital pen, which comes in handy when you need clients to log their e-Signatures.

 A MacBook Pro can also be a great investment for your business.
-Brand new Macs can be a bit pricey, so you can check for renewed or refurbished units which cost about $800-$1000.
+Brand new Macs can be a bit pricey, so you might want to look for renewed or refurbished units costing around $800-$1000.
 The 13" MacBook Pro 2019 sports an i5 processor, 8GB RAM, and 256 GB SSD.
-However, before purchasing a Mac, try checking if it's compatible with your chosen tax preparation software.
-Most programs are only available in Windows OS.
-The online platform should work on Mac, Windows or Chromebook.
+Before you do purchase a Mac, first check whether it's compatible with your chosen tax preparation software.
+Most programs can run only on Windows computers.
+Of course, if you're using an online tax application, it should work on Mac, Windows or Chromebook.

-There is a lot of professional tax software available in the market.
-All of them provide the same output: your client's tax returns.
-Despite this, there are many factors to consider when choosing a professional tax software.
+You'll find that there are numerous professional tax software options available to you.
+All of them provide the same basic output: your client's tax returns.
+Still, there are several factors to consider before purchasing professional tax software.

 Accuracy is essential when you are inputting your client's financial data.
-Ideal professional tax software should be user-friendly, which would lessen possible inaccuracies that could be from a misclick of a button.
+Ideally, professional tax software should be user-friendly.
+A clear and simple interface goes a long way in avoiding inaccuracies that may arise from a misclick or two.

-So, how would you know if your tax program is user-friendly?
-Well, it has to have an intuitive user interface.
-This means any essential button or function should be available from the launching of the program.
-An example of this would have a quick access menu for all of the system's features.
+You might ask, what makes a tax program user-friendly?
+Basically, it should have an intuitive user interface (UI).
+Ideally, every essential software function should be readily available and visible upon launching the program.
+For example, a good UI would display a quick access menu of all of the system's main features.

-Aside from the professional tax software's user interface, how it's accessed is also essential.
+In addition to having a good UI, user-friendly software should be easily accessible to you.
 Is the tax program only available as a desktop application?
-An excellent tax program would have a web-based application (aside from the desktop application) that you can easily access outside of your office.
+A preferable tax program would also offer a web-based application that you can easily access outside the office.
 A web-based application can be handy for any last-minute revisions to your client's tax forms.
 Web-based applications have grown in popularity since they can be so secure and the updates happen without user intervention.

-Another key feature related to convenience is the data entry modes your professional tax software has.
-Most of the professional tax software has a "Form" data entry.
-In the program, you will be shown the editable tax form and then fill in the form as you would manually.
-Although it is practical to go through each detail line per line, it could take a lot of time.
+Good tax software provides convenient data entry modes.
+Professional tax software commonly offers "Form" data entry.
+In the program, you will be shown the editable tax form to fill out as you would manually.
+Although it is practical to go through each detail line per line, this entry mode can take a lot of time.

-However, some professional tax software has an "Interview" data entry function.
-Instead of filling in details directly on the tax forms, you fill in your client's data in a separate page.
+Some software products also offer an "Interview" mode for data entry.
+Instead of filling out details directly on the tax forms, you input your client's data on a separate page.
 Details are grouped into categories.
-The advantage of this data entry mode is that it has a more natural Q&A between you and your client.
+This data entry mode has the benefit of facilitating a more natural Q&A conversation between you and your client.